minskylab/neocortex/README.md

 2. **Communication Channel**

    A Communication Channel is any human interface where a person can to send a message and receive a response.
-Currently I think we need to work more in the paradigm behind Communication channels.
+Currently, I think we need to work more in the paradigm behind Communication channels.
 In neocortex a communication channel is described by the following interface:

    ```go
    type CommunicationChannel interface {